cyriacus73/grad_quad_nn/README.md

 ## What This Project Does

 This project runs a small neural network **entirely on a PIC microcontroller** - no floating-point math, just fixed-point arithmetic.
-We're teaching it to approximate a quadratic equation (we tested with):
+I taught it to approximate a quadratic equation (I tested with):

 ```
 y = 3x² - 5x + 7